Skip to content

 SQL> EXEC TEST_PROC

-To resolve this issue, connect as the master user and explicitly grant the privileges.
+To resolve this issue, connect as the master user, and then run the following command to grant the CREATE TABLE privilege:

 SQL> GRANT CREATE TABLE TO test_user;